milkyway-multimedia/ss-send-this/README.md

 ### Web Hook Events
 To handle web hooks, events are fired.
 The namespace events currently being used are (not all web hooks use all these events):

-- up: The mailer is initialised (the initial headers are passed as an additional argument - casted as an object - at this point, which can be edited by listeners)
+- sendthis.up: The mailer is initialised (the initial headers are passed as an additional argument - casted as an object - at this point, which can be edited by listeners)
-- down: The mailer has stopped processing the email
+- sendthis.down: The mailer has stopped processing the email
-- sending: The email will enter the transport for sending
+- sendthis.sending: The email will enter the transport for sending
-- sent: The email was successfully sent via the transport
+- sendthis.sent: The email was successfully sent via the transport
-- failed: The email was not sent successfully via the transport
+- sendthis.failed: The email was not sent successfully via the transport
-- delivered: The email was successfully delivered by the end point (this differs to the 'sent' hook, which is called by the transport internally)
+- sendthis.delivered: The email was successfully delivered by the end point (this differs to the 'sent' hook, which is called by the transport internally)
-- bounced: The email bounced - on a hard bounce, the default logging handler fires the 'spam' event
+- sendthis.bounced: The email bounced - on a hard bounce, the default logging handler fires the 'spam' event
-- opened: The email was opened
+- sendthis.opened: The email was opened
-- clicked: A link in the email was clicked (instead of passing a log, a link object will be passed as the fifth argument)
+- sendthis.clicked: A link in the email was clicked (instead of passing a log, a link object will be passed as the fifth argument)
-- spam: The email was marked as spam, or triggered a complaint
+- sendthis.spam: The email was marked as spam, or triggered a complaint
-- delayed: The email was delayed to avoid flooding (note: most transactional email systems will implement this system, but not all will fire an even when doing so)
+- sendthis.delayed: The email was delayed to avoid flooding (note: most transactional email systems will implement this system, but not all will fire an even when doing so)
-- rejected: The email was rejected by the end point
+- sendthis.rejected: The email was rejected by the end point
-- unsubscribed: The email address was unsubscribed by the end point
+- sendthis.unsubscribed: The email address was unsubscribed by the end point
-- whitelisted: The email address was whitelisted at the end point
+- sendthis.whitelisted: The email address was whitelisted at the end point
-- blacklisted: The email address was blacklisted at the end point
+- sendthis.blacklisted: The email address was blacklisted at the end point
-- hooked: Web hook has been asked for confirmation from this application
+- sendthis.hooked: Web hook has been asked for confirmation from this application
+- sendthis.handled: An event from a web hook was handled

 You can use these web hooks to sync your application to the transactional email system.